Medical Information

 Females

-Advise females of reproductive potential to avoid becoming pregnant while receiving BESPONSA.
-Advise females of reproductive potential to use effective contraception during treatment with BESPONSA and for at least 8 months after the last dose [see Nonclinical Toxicology (13.1)].
+Advise females of reproductive potential to use effective contraception during treatment with BESPONSA and for 8 months after the last dose [see Nonclinical Toxicology (13.1)].

 Males

-Advise males with female partners of reproductive potential to use effective contraception during treatment with BESPONSA and for at least 5 months after the last dose [see Nonclinical Toxicology (13.1)].
+Advise males with female partners of reproductive potential to use effective contraception during treatment with BESPONSA and for 5 months after the last dose [see Nonclinical Toxicology (13.1)].

 Infertility